ubihazard/ddr5-spd-recovery/README.md

 You will also need `i2c_dev` and `ee1004` modules loaded for `i2ctools` to work, regardless of your platform.

 The `SPD Write Disable` option (or similar) in your mainboard BIOS must be set to `False`.
 This is required to gain access to full 1024 bytes of DDR5 EEPROM.
-If you don’t configure this option correctly in BIOS and attempt to dump your DDR5 SPD ROM with `spdread.py`, it will most likely fail with an I2C I/O error.
+If you don’t configure this option correctly in BIOS and attempt to dump DDR5 SPD ROM with `spdread.py`, it will most likely fail with an I2C I/O error.

 Verify that you can talk to I2C devices by listing all available buses: